dharinparekh/Clipper-Co/README.md

 For android just install the apk.
 (Currently only tested on Android 7.0+)

 ## Demonstration of the app
-click the below image to view the video
+Click the below image to view the video [![image](http://img.youtube.com/vi/SMw1c34_NJA/0.jpg)](https://youtu.be/SMw1c34_NJA)
-[![image](http://img.youtube.com/vi/SMw1c34_NJA/0.jpg)](https://youtu.be/SMw1c34_NJA)

 ## Easter Egg: Live typing